jewetnitg/5G-knowledge-base/README.md

 ## Contributing

-To contribute to this repository please fork it and create a pull request to merge in your changes.
+To contribute to [this repository](https://github.com/collaborative-resources/5G-knowledge-base) please fork it and create a pull request, an administrator will review your changes and merge them once accepted.